onzfonz/comp227/src/content/3/en/part3a.md

 The HTTP GET request should be **safe**:

-> <i>In particular, the convention has been established that the GET and HEAD methods SHOULD NOT have the significance of taking an action other than retrieval.
+> *In particular, the convention has been established that the GET and HEAD methods SHOULD NOT have the significance of taking an action other than retrieval.
-These methods ought to be considered "safe".</i>
+  These methods ought to be considered "safe".*

 Safety means that the executing request must not cause any *side effects* on the server.
 By side effects, we mean that the state of the database must not change as a result of the request, and the response must only return data that already exists on the server.